Ap6pack/WAFBypassInjector/README.md

    - Browse to the `src/WAFBypassInjector.py` file in this repository.

 ## Usage
-1. Right-click inside the HTTP request editor in Burp Suite.
+1. Right-click inside the request.
 2. Select "WAFBypassInjector."
 3. Enter the number of kilobytes (KB) of random text you want to insert.
 4. The generated random text will be inserted into the request body.